meet renee

 I welcome humans of all shapes, races, and genders, and I work to create a space that is safe and affirming for my clients to be and explore who they are.
 I operate from a place of anti-oppression and radical empathy, and I believe you are the expert of your own life.
 Therapy should be a collaborative process that fosters growth, so I work in tandem with clients to find opportunities to become the most authentic version of themselves and live a meaningful life.

-I utilize a variety of therapy modalities, including Acceptance and Commitment Therapy (ACT), Dialectical Behavioral Therapy (DBT), and Cognitive Behavioral Therapy (CBT).
-Our pain and suffering can also live in our bodies, so I approach therapy through a trauma-informed lens and may incorporate mindfulness techniques in our work together.
+I utilize a variety of therapy modalities, including Acceptance and Commitment Therapy (ACT), Exposure & Response Prevention (ERP), and parts work.
+Our pain and suffering can also live in our bodies, so I approach therapy through a trauma-informed lens and may incorporate mindfulness and embodied techniques in our work together.

 You can easily distract me in sessions by talking about rescue dogs, social justice activism, good food, travel, hiking, or the TV show, Severance.